 LINPI (Long Island Native Plant Initiative: Rusty Schmidt, Board President

-The LINPI staff will be growing plants that are native to Long Island and producing seeds for additional plants.
+The LINPI staff members are growing plants that are native to Long Island and producing seeds for additional plants.
 Once native plants have been propagated in containers, they are transplanted to the founder plot on our property that will be used to produce modest quantities of seed for subsequent commercial scale production.

 The Mosaic School Farm: Laurie Murdock, School Farm Coordinator

-The educational staff and student participants from The Mosaic School for autistic young adults planted more than 100 blueberry bushes.
-They plan to plant a variety of produce this summer.
+The educational staff and student participants from The Mosaic School for autistic young adults planted more than 100 blueberry bushes, tomatoes, cucumbers, and a variety of squash.
+Most of the produce was donated to Island Harvest, the largest hunger relief organization on Long Island.
 The purpose of their farm is to provide educational opportunities for the students.

 Napolitano Family Farm: Gina and Daniel Napolitano, Farmers